Upper Genitourinary Trauma Medication

 Pain control is essential to quality patient care.
 Analgesics ensure patient comfort, promote pulmonary toilet, and have sedating properties, which are beneficial for patients who have sustained trauma.

-A synthetic opioid that is 75-200 times more potent and much shorter half-life than morphine sulfate.
-Has less hypotensive effects and is safer in patients with hyperactive airway disease than morphine because of minimal-to-no associated histamine release.
-By itself, it causes little cardiovascular compromise, although addition of benzodiazepines or other sedatives may result in decreased cardiac output and blood pressure.
+A synthetic opioid that is 75-200 times more potent with a much shorter half-life than morphine sulfate.
+Has fewer hypotensive effects and is safer than morphine for patients with hyperactive airway disease because of minimal-to-no associated histamine release.
+By itself, it causes little cardiovascular compromise, although added benzodiazepines or other sedatives may result in decreased cardiac output and blood pressure.

-Highly lipophilic and protein-bound.
-Prolonged exposure leads to accumulation in fat and delays weaning process.
+Fentanyl is highly lipophilic and protein bound.
+Prolonged exposure leads to accumulation in fat and delays weaning.

 Consider continuous infusion because of the short half-life of fentanyl.

-Parenteral form is DOC for conscious sedation analgesia.
-Ideal for analgesic action of short duration during anesthesia and immediate postoperative period.
+Parenteral form is DOC for conscious sedation analgesia and is ideal for analgesic action of short duration during anesthesia and the immediate postoperative period.

 Excellent choice for pain management and sedation with short duration (30-60 min) and easy to titrate.
 Easily and quickly reversed by naloxone.

-After initial parenteral dose, subsequent parenteral doses should not be titrated more frequently than q3h or q6h thereafter.
+After initial parenteral dose, subsequent parenteral doses should not be titrated more frequently than q3h or q6h.

-Transdermal form is used only for chronic pain conditions in opioid tolerant patients.
-When using transdermal dosage form, majority of patients are controlled with 72-h dosing intervals; however, some patients require dosing intervals of 48 h.
+Transdermal form is used only for chronic pain conditions in opioid-tolerant patients.
+When the transdermal dosage form is used, most patients are controlled by 72-h dosing intervals; however, some patients require dosing intervals of 48 h.

 Easily and quickly reversed by naloxone.